 You can learn more about this opportunity by visiting the funder's website.

-- Excellently-qualified doctoral candidates and graduates who have admission to a doctoral programme at the time they begin their grant-supported research.
+- “Cotutelle” procedure: Applicants who have admission to a doctoral programme at the latest at the beginning of their scholarship.

 - The most important selection criteria: